-A step-by-step guide for comparing and conducting a balance transfer with Commonwealth Bank.
+A step-by-step guide for comparing and getting a balance transfer with Commonwealth Bank.

-High interest rates can make it feel like your monthly payments aren't making a dent in your credit card debt.
-With balance transfer offers from Commonwealth Bank, you have the opportunity to transfer debt from your existing non-CommBank card to a new card with a low introductory interest rate.
+Credit card balance transfer offers from Commonwealth Bank give you the opportunity to transfer debt from your existing non-CommBank card to a new card with a low introductory interest rate.
 This can help you save money on interest charges and pay down your debt faster.

 Here, we look at how a balance transfer with CommBank works, the potential benefits and the key factors to consider so that you can decide if this option is right for you.